e-mission/e-mission-server/README.md

   $ rm -rf e-mission-server
   ```

-### Python dependencies: ###

-    # If you are running this in production over SSL, copy over the cherrypy-wsgiserver
-    $ cp api/wsgiserver2.py <dist-packages>/cherrypy/wsgiserver/wsgiserver2.py

 ### Javascript dependencies ###
 Run "bower install" instead if you are prompted password for 'https://github.com' after running "bower update".